Gretl Braun: Downfall of the Third Reich

 Three days after Gretl's wedding, the Normandy Landings took place.
 The social scene at the Berghof effectively ended on 14 July 1944 when Hitler left for his military headquarters, never to return.
 On 19 January 1945, Gretl and Eva arrived at the Reich Chancellery in Berlin, but they left for Berchtesgaden on 9 February.
 Eva later returned alone.
 On 23 April she wrote her last letter to Gretl and included a request for her to destroy all her business papers, but to retain the personal correspondence or bury it.
 None of these documents have been found.

 Gretl was pregnant and still at the Berghof when her husband was arrested for desertion on 28 April 1945 in an apartment in Berlin, having gone missing from the Führerbunker.
 Initially, out of consideration for Eva, Hitler considered ordering Fegelein assigned to the defence of Berlin.
 However, after learning of Himmler's offer to surrender to the western Allies, Hitler ordered Himmler arrested and Fegelein shot.
 Hitler married Eva Braun in the early morning hours of 29 April.
-On the afternoon of 30 April 1945 the couple committed suicide.
+On the afternoon of 30 April 1945 the couple died by suicide.
 On 5 May 1945 at Obersalzberg, Gretl gave birth to a daughter, whom she named Eva Barbara in memory of her sister.
-Eva Barbara committed suicide in 1971, after her boyfriend was killed in a car accident.
+Eva Barbara died by suicide in 1971, after her boyfriend was killed in a car accident.

 Later life

 Braun married Kurt Berlinghoff on 6 February 1954 in Munich.
-She died on 10 October 1987 in Steingaden, Bavaria, aged 72.
+Her daughter Eva took the name Evi Fegelein-Berlinghoff.
+Gretl died on 10 October 1987 in Steingaden, Bavaria, aged 72.

+On her tombstone, she is identified as Gretl Berlinghoff.
+Her second husband died on 4 January 1999.
+Gretl, her daughter Eva, Kurt Berlinghoff, and Ilse Braun are all buried next to each other.